Bookrage001/osc/resources/docs/getting-started.md

   -h, --help     display help
   -s, --sync     synchronized hosts (ip:port pairs) (all osc messages will also be sent to these) -l, --load     session file to load
-  -p, --port     osc input port (for synchronization) -n, --nogui    disable default gui and makes the app availabe through http on specified port -t, --theme    theme name or path (mutliple values allowed)
+  -p, --port     osc input port (for synchronization / feedback) -d, --debug    log received osc in the console
+  -n, --nogui    disable default gui and makes the app availabe through http on specified port -t, --theme    theme name or path (mutliple values allowed)